dougeby/IntuneDocs/intune/app-protection-policy-extensions.md

 ## Add-ins for Outlook app

-Outlook recently brought add-ins to Outlook for iOS, which let you integrate popular apps with the email client.
-Add-ins for Outlook are available on the web, Windows, Mac, and Outlook for iOS.
-The Intune SDK and Intune app protection policies do not include support for managing add-ins for Outlook, but there are other ways to limit their use.
+Outlook add-ins let you integrate popular apps with the email client.
+Add-ins for Outlook are available on the web, Windows, Mac, and Outlook for Android and iOS.
+The Intune APP SDK and Intune app protection policies do not include support for managing add-ins for Outlook, but there are other ways to limit their use.
 Since add-ins are managed via Microsoft Exchange, users will be able to share data and messages across Outlook and unmanaged add-in applications unless add-ins are turned off for the user by their Exchange.

 If you want to stop your end users from accessing and installing Outlook add-ins (this affects all Outlook clients), make sure you have the following changes to roles in the Exchange admin center: